 As a Connecticut resident you will also automatically gain membership in our state chapter, CT-TACF.

 - Invitations to our annual spring member meeting, held at various locations throughout Connecticut

 - Opportunities to participate in local breeding and research activities, festivals and speaking engagements on behalf of the chapter

 - Access to over 250 members in Connecticut for information and support

 To become a member, download the TACF membership application form, or join online through the TACF membership website.
 You may also contact Judy at the national office, 828-281-0047 to pay over the phone.
-Contact John Anderson, President of the CT Chapter, 860-542-5125 if you have questions about membership in the Connecticut chapter.
+Contact John Anderson, President of the CT Chapter, 860-542-5125 if you have questions about membership in the CT Chapter.